dedetmix/INSAR_G2S/README.md

 Please read the guideline to use INSAR_G2S --> guideline_insar_g2s.pdf

-For question and feedback, contact to : Noorlaila Isya (email: n.isya@tu-bs.de)
+For question and feedback, contact to : Noorlaila Isya (email: noorlaila@geodesy.its.ac.id)

 Credit to users from GMTSAR forum http://gmt.soest.hawaii.edu/boards/6/topics/4346